St0ckfish/St0ckfish/README.md

 - 📝 I regularly write articles on [Articles](https://www.linkedin.com/in/mostapha-taha/recent-activity/all/)

-- 💬 Ask me about **reactJS, NextJS, TypeScript, JavaScript, Tailwind**
+- 💬 Ask me about **ReactJS, NextJS, TypeScript, JavaScript, Tailwind**

 - 📫 How to reach me **m0stapha1@hotmail.com**